craigpastro/pgfga/README.md

 - Add the proper indices
 - Client library to make this easier to use
 - Add intersection and exclusion to the schema
-- Writing tuples:
-  - Only allow tuples to be written to particular schemas
 - Validate those tuples against the schema before persisting
 - Create many tuples function
 - Delete many tuples function
 - Function signatures are out of control.
 Do I need more structs or type